clairekong/molekule/README.md

 There are 9 columns in the dataframe: country, province, number of confirmed, number of recovered, number of  deaths, number of active, latitude, longitude and date.

 It is transformed into a dataframe and is also written out to a csv file.
+It occured to me that it would be super interested if we can use the latitude and longitude provided here to do some GIS analysis.

 ![Test Image 4](/df.png)